amirdy/Structuring-Machine-Learning-Projects/README.md

 # Structuring-Machine-Learning-Projects
-Based on Structuring Machine Learning Projects Published in Coursera
+Based on the Structuring Machine Learning Projects course Published on Coursera